 One thing you can’t argue with, SeaWorld San Diego is a must-visit place for every marine animals lover.
 The popular attraction houses nearly 67,000 marine creatures.

 While the Southern Californians can surely see some of these marine creatures in their natural habitat, many visitors traveling to San Diego from abroad can’t hide their excitement.
 Seeing a seal or a sea star just a few feet away is not something one can do every day, after all.
-Considering this, the unique family of SeaWorld San Diego is worth paying a visit to at least once.
+Considering this, the unique family of SeaWorld is worth paying a visit to at least once.

 2. Get up Close and Personal with the Animals

 Your visit to SeaWorld San Diego is not limited to just visual experiences.
 Roll you sleeves up and dip your hands in a few designated pools.
 Touch smooth bat rays at Bat Ray Shallows.
-Let the tiny marine creatures swirl around your hands at Explorer’s Reef, located right at the entrance to the park.
+Let some tiny marine creatures swirl around your hands at Explorer’s Reef, located right at the entrance to the park.

 For the most memorable visit, allow SeaWorld San Diego impress you with face-to-face Dolphin Encounter and Dolphin Interaction programs.
 Book your session in advance and get up close and personal with some of the beloved mammals in the world.
 Although pricey, these experiences don’t leave any questions unanswered.
 Is a visit to SeaWorld San Diego worth if?
 Definitely yes.